huangsam/ultimate-python/CONTRIBUTING.md

 page in this repository.
 As such, any changes that are made to this page must be legitimate and meaningful.
 Specifically:

-- All Python modules must be referenced in the ToC
+- All Python modules are referenced in the ToC
-- All links must point to HTTPS resources that return a `2xx` status
+- All links point to HTTPS resources that return a `2xx` status
-- External Python documentation must be useful for newcomers and professionals
+- External Python documentation are useful for newcomers and professionals
-- External GitHub repositories should have at least 1k stars
+- External GitHub repositories have at least 1k stars
-- External practice resources must have Python exercises
+- External practice resources have Python exercises

 ## Python modules